 Spark streaming is the hottest topic today.
 Apache Spark, a very popular and useful big data tool is creating quite a wave.
 Among all other industries that Spark serves, one industry that is catching everyone’s eye is the telecom sector.
-In these few months, Ksolves being a core Spark development company have seen an immense growth in the projects leveraging Apache Spark and it has now become a trend among the telecom operators.
+In these few months, Ksolves being a core Spark development company has seen immense growth in the projects leveraging Apache Spark and it has now become a trend among the telecom operators.

-Today in this blogpost, we will discuss the challenges faced by Artificial Intelligence in streaming data and how stream processing frameworks like Apache Spark and Flink can help in yielding better performance for telecom operators and bring solutions to these problems.
+Today in this blog post, we will discuss the challenges faced by Artificial Intelligence in streaming data and how stream processing frameworks like Apache Spark and Flink can help in yielding better performance for telecom operators and bring solutions to these problems.

 Spark Streaming Framework

 Here we will talk about three phases as Input, Process and Output and also about various machine learning and data analytics techniques that are used at stream processing frameworks to enable control and optimization.
 Let’s discuss in detail-

 As we know there are various input sources like file and database but things have changed now.
 Development in the current setup is all about how efficiently we can use Kafka with Spark Streaming platform.
 In addition, there has been a direct technique which resolves performance and duplication issues.
 We have to make sure to use a simple approach to maintain the distribution techniques.
 The telecom industry also requires great accuracy.
 This direct technique reduces the complexity to handle failures.